tuyakhov/yii2-braintree/README.md

-yii2-braintree
+Yii2-braintree
 ==============

-Integrate a credit card payment form with Braintree's API into Yii2
+Integrate a credit card payment form with Braintree's API into Yii2.
+Inspired by

 Installation